Read this before applying for the First-Time Home Buyer Incentive

 In a red-hot real estate market, a little help with the down payment on a home can go a long way—especially when you’re a first-time buyer without the advantage of equity in an existing property.
 So when the Canadian federal government decided, in 2019, to begin offering first-time home buyers down payment assistance under the First-Time Home Buyer Incentive (FTHBI), it seemed eligible buyers were in for a bargain.

-Before you begin a Whatsapp chat with your real estate agent and start browsing available listings, there are a few things you should know about the FTHBI.
-First, not everyone qualifies, since the program is limited to a specific subset of first-time homebuyers.
-Second, the incentive is not free money, but a form of loan from the Government of Canada which will eventually need to be paid back, possibly at a large premium.
+Before you text your real estate agent and start browsing available listings, there are a few things you should know about the FTHBI.
+First, you’ll have to meet certain eligibility criteria.
+Second, the incentive is not free money, but a form of loan from the Government of Canada—which will eventually need to be paid back.

 Watch: What is the First-Time Home Buyer Incentive

-For the FTHBI, “first-time home buyers” are not only those who have never owned a home before, but it can also include previous homeowners who have gone through a divorce or breakdown of a common-law partnership, or people who have not lived in a home that they owned (or that was owned by their spouse or common-law partner) for the past four years.
+Under FTHBI rules, first-time home buyers are Canadians who have never owned a home before, previous home owners who have gone through a divorce or breakdown of a common-law partnership, and people who have not lived in a home that they owned (or that was owned by their spouse or common-law partner) for the past four years.

-To be eligible for the program, however, you also need to meet the following criteria:
+To be eligible for the program, you also need to meet the following criteria:

-In May 2021, the federal government and the CMHC, which administers the FTHBI program, expanded the eligibility rules for home buyers in three of the country’s most expensive markets.
+In May 2021, the federal government and the Canada Mortgage and Housing Corporation (CMHC), which administers the FTHBI program, expanded the eligibility rules for home buyers in three of the country’s most expensive markets.
 So, if you’re buying a home in the census metropolitan areas of Toronto, Vancouver and Victoria, you must meet these amended criteria:

 “For people who live in larger cities, these limits probably seem ridiculous,” says Sandi Martin, a fee-for-service Certified Financial Planner and partner of the virtual services firm Spring Financial Planning.
 “But in smaller city centres, where incomes and home prices are lower, this incentive may be the difference between someone being able to afford a home or not.”

 The government will loan buyers 5% of the purchase price for a resale home, or 10% for a new one.
-That works out to a possible $50,000 on a new $500,000 home, or $25,000 on a $500,000 resale property.
+That works out to a possible $25,000 on a $500,000 resale property, or $50,000 on a new $500,000 home.
 That could save you a little bit on your mortgage payment and monthly insurance premium—somewhere around $100 to $300 per month, according to the federal government’s calculations.

 Buyers aren’t charged interest on the loan, and they don’t have to make ongoing payments.
 But they do have to repay the incentive, either when they sell the house, or after 25 years—whichever comes sooner.

 That’s just considering normal appreciation of the home as it was when you bought it.
 What if over the 25 years you made significant renovations, adding to the base value of the home?
-It could now be worth even more—and so will that 10% slice you owe the government.
+It could now be worth even more—and so will the slice you owe the government.

 That sounds off alarm bells for Martin.
 “Will you have the money somewhere to pay that off?” she says to ask yourself.
 “Lots of people choose to stay in their homes and, after 25 years, they’re getting close to retirement.
 I’d be concerned that this repayment would come as a surprise 25 years after you buy your house.”